aryanbuilds/NeuroVed/README.md

-# DashDash - AI Doctor Dashboard
+# NeuroVED - AI Doctor Dashboard

-This project integrates a Next.js frontend dashboard with a Gradio-based AI Doctor application and a 3D Brain Segmentation model.
+This project integrates a Next.js frontend dashboard with a TensorflowJS and Gradio based AI Doctor application and a 3D Brain Segmentation model.

 ## Project Structure